jwdebelius/avengers-assemble/README.md

 ### Simulation

 1. **Reference Simulation**.
-The greengenes database is used to filter the reference OTU table to exclude sequences with more than 5 degenerates, and then a reference dataset is simulated from the original data by averaging abudnace across multiple individuals of the same age group.
+The greengenes database is used to filter the reference OTU table to exclude sequences with more than 5 degenerates, and then a reference dataset is simulated from the original data by averaging abundance across multiple individuals of the same age group.
 	* `filter_degenerete_reference`
 	* `filter_ref_table`
 	* `simulate_reference_samples`
 2. **Regional Simulation**.
 Regions of the 16s gene are extracted and combined with the full length reference table to build a regional "ASV" table and representative sequence set.
-These are the starting point for our three test methods.
+These are the starting points for our three test methods.
 	* `extract_regions`
 	* `generate_asvs_and_derep_tables`
-3. **Database Preperation**.
-The database is prepared by filtering to remove squences with a large number of degenerate nucleotides from the reference and database sequences which do not have class-level annotations.
+3. **Database Preparation**.
+The database is prepared by filtering to remove sequences with a large number of degenerate nucleotides from the reference and database sequences which do not have class-level annotations.
 These are used to generate per-region
 	* `filter_silva_reference`
 	* `extract_sidle_regions`
 	* `prepare_extracted_region`